HRI-EU/ToolBOSCore/doc/ToolBOSCore/Concepts/ToolBOSConf.md

 * /etc/ToolBOS.conf (machine-wide settings by sysadmin)
 * ${TOOLBOSCORE_ROOT}/etc/ToolBOS.conf (fallback / defaults)

-### Example

-In order to tell the SVNCheckout.py script to always use a different username when connecting to the SVN server 'svnext', create a file ${HOME}/.HRI/ToolBOS/ToolBOS.conf with the following content:

-    serverAccounts = { 'svnext': 'marijke' }

 ### Commandline usage

 You may configure your settings using ToolBOS-Config.py: